Teaser and the Firecat: Critical reception

 In a retrospective five-star review, AllMusic's William Ruhlmann found the album more simplistic lyrically and musically entertaining than Tea for the Tillerman (1970): "Teaser and the Firecat was the Cat Stevens album that gave more surface pleasures to more people, which in pop music is the name of the game."

 It was voted number 539 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).

+Musicologist Franco Fabbri described "Rubylove" as "the first notable English pop song with 'Mediterranean' flavor that doesn't sound Arabic" and also as "the first 'exotic' song related to a nation, a culture, that wasn't part of the British Empire.